wpsharks/ezphp/ezphp/readme.txt

 #### Quick Tip: Writing PHP Code Samples?

-Use `<!php !>` when writing code samples, to avoid having certain PHP tags evaulated.
+You can use `<!php !>` when writing code samples, to avoid having certain PHP tags evaulated.
 When you write `<!php !>`, it is translated into `<?php ?>` in the final output; but never actually evaluated by the internal PHP parser.
 Of course, it's ALSO possible to accomplish this with HTML entities; e.g. `&lt;?php ?&gt;`.

 == Installation ==